baskerville/bspwm/README.md

 - `flip horizontal|vertical` — Flip the window tree.

+- `balance` — Adjust the split ratios so that all windows occupy the same area.

 - `rule PATTERN [DESKTOP_NAME] [floating]` — Create a new rule (`PATTERN` must match the class or instance name).

 - `remove_rule UID ...` — Remove the rules with the given UIDs.